Kavanaugh Could Tip Supreme Court Against Gun Control Laws

 Gun control advocates have reason to worry

-According to Professor Winkler, "one of the things that's most worrisome to gun control advocates is that Judge Kavanaugh believes only longstanding gun restrictions are constitutionally permissible, which suggests that novel innovative ways to solve gun violence problems would not be acceptable in Judge Kavanaugh's view."
+According to Professor Winkler, "One of the things that's most worrisome to gun control advocates is that Judge Kavanaugh believes only longstanding gun restrictions are constitutionally permissible, which suggests that novel innovative ways to solve gun violence problems would not be acceptable in Judge Kavanaugh's view."

-Trevor Burrus, a research fellow and gun rights advocate at the libertarian Cato Institute, agrees, noting that with the addition of Kavanaugh there likely will be the required four votes to hear challenges to many gun regulations.
-Until now, the court has apparently lacked the four votes needed to grant review of these cases, in all likelihood because Justice Kennedy was not a sure vote.
+Trevor Burrus, a research fellow and gun rights advocate at the libertarian Cato Institute, agrees, noting that Kavanaugh would likely supply the required four votes to hear challenges to many gun regulations.
+Until now, the court has apparently lacked the four votes needed to grant review of these cases, in all likelihood because Kennedy was not a sure vote.

 But Burrus and Winkler both see that changing now.
-Burrus sees Kavanaugh, plus Justices Clarence Thomas and Neil Gorsuch, as "the kind of gun-rights justices that you could reliably see them striking down a bunch of regulations," including "ten-day waiting periods, magazine restrictions, assault weapons bans, things like that."
-Burrus said that, in his view, Justice Samuel Alito might be "a little bit less protective of gun rights," but would "still a reliable vote" in favor of gun rights.
+Burrus sees Kavanaugh, plus Justices Clarence Thomas and Neil Gorsuch, as "the kind of gun-rights justices that you could reliably see striking down a bunch of regulations," including "10-day waiting periods, magazine restrictions, assault weapons bans, things like that."
+Burrus said, in his view, Justice Samuel Alito might be "a little bit less protective of gun rights," but would "still a reliable vote" in favor of gun rights.

 The unknown, Burrus and other experts agree, is whether Chief Justice Roberts would reliably provide the fifth vote to hold many gun regulations unconstitutional.